thery/coqprime/README.md

 If your number has less than 100 decimal digits:

 - Download and compile the library
-- Generate the cerficate for your prime number.
-For example for 1234567891, the command pocklington 1234567891 generates the   file
+- Generate the certificate for your prime number.
+For example for 1234567891, the command ```pocklington 1234567891``` generates the  file

 ```
 From Coqprime Require Import PocklingtonRefl.